xuwang/aws-terraform/README.md

 # AWS CoreOS cluster provisioning with [Terraform](http://www.terraform.io/downloads.html)

-This project builds a docker cluster that runs on CoreOS and is implemented on AWS, managed by Terraform.
+This a practical implementation of [CoreOS production achirtecture] (https://coreos.com/os/docs/latest/cluster-architectures.html) built on AWS.
+The infrastructure code is managed by Terraform.
-AWS compoments includes: VPC, security groups, IAM, S3, ELB, Route53, Autoscaling.
+AWS compoments includes: VPC, security groups, IAM, S3, ELB, Route53, Autoscaling, RDS etc.

-The infrastructure templates are defined in each Terraform resource folder.
+The AWS resources are defined in Terraform resource folders.
 The build process will copy all resources under a *build* directory, and manage resources under *build*, keepting the original terraform files intact.
 The build directory is ignored in .gitignore so that you don't accidentally checkin sensitive data.

 ## Install Tools and Setup AWS credentials